defx/spec/README.md

 ## Entity Order

-The simplest and most common type of scenario looks like this:
+A simple scenario looks like this:

 > Given...`[component]`...`[current state]`<br/>
 > When...`[event target]`...`[event]`<br/>